-Dominic Morris, who took over as director of public policy at Lloyds Banking Group in December 2009, appears to be one of the best connected men in Britain.
+Dominic Morris, who took over as public affairs director at Lloyds Banking Group in December 2009, seems remarkably well connected.
 A former private secretary to both Margaret Thatcher and John Major, Morris sent out an email to all his contacts to let them know of his new banking role in December 2009.
 It reads like a roll-call of the “great and the not so good”.
 As the Evening Standard’s City Spy column reported:-

 So, according to the former BBC boss, the banking industry is now reforming just because a couple of former Whitehall PR wonks, Morris and James, have joined.
 Model bankers?
 Come off it, Lord B.